deefour/authorizer/README.md

 ## Changelog

+#### 2.1.0 - September 16, 2016

+ - Made `permittedAttributes()` available in the `Authorizer` class.
+ - Docblocks throughout.

 #### 2.0.0 - September 16, 2016

- - Complete rewrite
+ - Complete rewrite.
- - Much of the API is the same, but many interfaces and base classes have been removed for simplicity
+ - Much of the API is the same, but many interfaces and base classes have been removed for simplicity.
- - Laravel-specific global functions, facade, and service provider have been removed
+ - Laravel-specific global functions, facade, and service provider have been removed.
- - Class resolution has been simplified (no more dependence on [deefour/producer](https://github.com/deefour/producer))
+ - Class resolution has been simplified (no more dependence on [deefour/producer](https://github.com/deefour/producer)).

 #### 1.1.0 - January 14, 2016